Is Lightroom good for beginners?

 Lightroom is a clean, simple program that helps make your photos look as good as they deserve.
 If you’re using the program to create slideshows, documentaries or something else that ducks in and out of still images, you probably need a soundtrack.
 Let us handle that.

-At Epidemic Sound, we have a catalog of more than 40,000 tracks and 90,000 sound effects.
+At Epidemic Sound, we have a catalog of more than 50,000 tracks and 200,000 unique sound effects and variations.
 A subscription grants you a direct license to all our tracks, worry-free.

 Are you a video editor or filmmaker?
 Whether you’re an absolute master or just a beginner, discover what Epidemic Sound has to offer in our Epidemic Sound for Filmmaking page.
 Oh, and if you’re looking for some music for video editing, check out our dedicated page.